sitewhere/sitewhere-examples/socket-event-source/complex-socket-decoder/README.md

 Interactions
 ------------
-The following is an overview of the interactions between the remote device and the SiteWhere event receiver:
+The following is an overview of the interactions between the remote device (a [Laipac S911] (http://www.laipac.com/bracelet_locator_gps.htm)) and the SiteWhere event receiver:

 1. Initial socket connection established.